paragdakle/emailcoref/README.md

 6      | Mention | Mention information encoded in a parenthesis structure.
 7      | Coreference | Coreference chain information encoded in a parenthesis structure.

-The corpus can be found in the <pre>data/COLING/cerec.zip</pre> file.
+The corpus can be found in zip file in the following directory <pre>data/COLING/</pre>

 The zip files contains the following files:
 1. cerec.conll - The CEREC corpus containing 6001 email threads, and their mention and coreference annotations.
 2. cerec.validation.XX.conll - Email threads used in the validation set for CEREC experiments.
 These email threads were also used as validation and test sets for feature evaluation.
 3. mention.corrected.XX.conll - Email threads that were manually corrected for mention annotations and then used to train a model for annotation quality evaluation.